m1ngsama/TUT/STATUS.md

 ✅ Enter to follow link - WORKS
 ✅ Backspace to go back - WORKS
 ✅ 'f' to go forward - WORKS
+✅ '/' to search - WORKS
+✅ 'n'/'N' to navigate search results - WORKS
 ✅ 'r' to refresh - WORKS
 ✅ 'o' to open address bar - WORKS
 ```